aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000003/content.md

 }
 ```

 Which of these is the actual price?
-Trick question - they're ALL prices from real APIs I've worked with.
+Trick question - they're ALL prices from real APIs.
 One system considered `"false"` to mean "price not yet determined."
 That string `"false"` is truthy in most programming languages, by the way.

 ### The Enterprise Anti-Pattern Hall of Fame